Skip to content

 Performance Tuning

-Concurrency Control with max_messages
+Concurrency with max_messages

 @broker.subscriber(